kmjones2017/Assignment_6/README.md

    * High / Medium / Low spenders based on total order value
    * Based on the provided dataset, all customers fell below the medium-spend threshold.
 In a real production system, thresholds would be calibrated dynamically or based on historical percentiles.

+The output of the script is shown below.
 <img width="807" height="793" alt="image" src="https://github.com/user-attachments/assets/732153a0-22d7-4705-8bb1-7aa229db13c4" />

 (The warning is simply recommending the use of SQLAlchemy because it is officially supported by pandas.)